Intermediate, Junior, Senior & Big League Baseball

 Intermediate, Junior, and Senior League Baseball are youth baseball divisions of Little League Baseball that are considered more advanced and difficult than younger Little League divisions due to more advanced rules, including the ability to lead-off and steal as the pitcher breaks, along with longer base paths and greater pitching distance.
 Junior League also includes the use of bats with 2+5/8 in barrels rather than the transitional 2+1/4 in barrels of Little League.
 Junior League also allows the use of metal spikes in cleats in addition to the molded or plastic spikes used in Little League.
-The Big League level was a former division for even older teens until it was discontinued for both baseball and softball after the 2016 Big League World Series.
+The Big League level was a former division for even older teens until it was discontinued for both baseball and softball after the 2016 Big League World Series due to low participation levels over the previous 15 years.

 Age divisions

 Intermediate League

 Intermediate League Baseball is for aged 11 to 13 years old.

 Junior League

 Junior League Baseball is for youth aged 12 to 14 years old.